 Students are assigned to an academic advisor upon enrollment.
-The role of the advisor is to serve as the primary contact with the student for his or her total academic activities while enrolled at CCCC to provide referrals to college resources, and to assist in overall academic and career planning.
+The role of the advisor is to serve as the primary contact with the student for his or her total academic activities while enrolled at CCCC, to provide referrals to college resources, and to assist in overall academic and career planning.

 The student is expected to confer periodically with his or her advisor (at least twice each semester) regarding academic standing, early registration, or any other areas of concern.
+Students are required to meet with their advisor to release registration holds for the subsequent semester.